 To see our full list of favorites, visit the Floret Shop.

-If you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.

-Lastly, if you feel like this information is helpful, I would love it if you would share it with your friends.
+Lastly, if you find this information helpful, I would love it if you would share it with your friends.